ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## learning what humans can't

 Machine learning is a family of algorithms that **learn patterns in data**.
 Traditionally humans would write code to tell a machine what to do.
 Machine learning models figure out solutions for themselves.
 Data is the teacher.

-> Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson

 **Learning allows machines to exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.